Arabian warbler

 The Arabian warbler (Curruca leucomelaena), also known as Red Sea warbler or Blandford's warbler, is a species of Old World warbler in the family Sylviidae.

-It is found in Djibouti, Egypt, Eritrea, Israel, Jordan, Oman, Saudi Arabia, Somalia, Sudan, and Yemen.
+It is found in Djibouti, Egypt, Eritrea, Israel, Jordan, Oman, Palestine, Saudi Arabia, Somalia, Sudan, and Yemen.
 Its natural habitat is dry savanna country where it is often found in patches of Acacia.

 Taxonomy

 Four subspecies are recognised; C. l. negevensis, from the Arava Valley in Israel and Jordan; C. l. leucomelaena, from northwestern Saudi Arabia southward to Yemen and then eastward to Oman; C. l. blanfordi, from southeastern Egypt to southeastern Eritrea; and C. l. somaliensis, from Djibouti and northern Somalia.

 Description

 The Arabian warbler is a large member of its genus, with a length of about 14.5 cm.
 It has an upright posture, relatively short, rounded wings and a long, graduated tail which it characteristically flicks downwards.
 The male has a white eye-ring, a blackish-brown hood and tail, greyish-brown upper parts, a whitish throat and pale grey underparts.
 The female is similar but the hood and tail are chocolate brown and the eye ring is less conspicuous.
 The song, normally uttered only by the male, is a short melodious, thrush-like bubbling warble, usually sung from an elevated perch, but sometimes sung from cover.
 The alarm call is a series of quiet "chack"s.